marko-knoebl/slides/sections/python-intermediate/42-pip-en.md

 ## PIP

-dependency list ina requirements file that can be shared with others:
+dependency list in a requirements file that can be shared with others:

 requirements.txt: